tarmoj/vclick/content/pages/contribute.md

 Please let know **ALWAYS** :

-- eClick program (server/client) and its version (like _server, version 0.1.1_)
+- vClick program (server/client) and its version (like _server, version 0.1.1_)

 - device it is running on (laptop/iphone/android etc, its model, if necessary) -  like "Samsung Galaxy Prime"

 - your operating system, and if you know if it is 32-bit or 64-bit (like _Windows 7 Pro 64 bit_ or _iOs 9.2_ )

-- try to describe the problem as exactly as you can, avoid messages in style "my eClick system does not work".
+- try to describe the problem as exactly as you can, avoid messages in style "my vClick system does not work".
 <br>

 ##Donations